-A good first aid kit will have everything you need to react to a variety of situations, from mouth shields for CPR to tourniquets to stop bleeding.
-Most first aid kits designed for the home only and contain basics like bandages and antiseptic, so when you are picking one for you car it might be worth investing in a kit designed for use by trekkers and mountaineers to give you access to a larger variety of first aid equipment.
+A good first aid kit will have everything you need to react to various situations, from mouth shields for CPR to tourniquets to stop bleeding.
+Most first aid kits are designed for the home only and contain basics like bandages and antiseptic, so when you are picking one for your car, it might be worth investing in a kit designed for use by trekkers and mountaineers to give you access to a larger variety of first aid equipment.

 Bottled Water/ Granola Bars –

 Whether you are stranded or have been involved in an accident, staying hydrated and having access to sugar is vital while you wait for help.
-Bottled water and easy to store foods, like granola bars, are an excellent way of making sure you don’t add hunger or dehydration to your list of automotive problems.
+Bottled water and easy-to-store foods, like granola bars, are excellent ways to ensure you don’t add hunger or dehydration to your list of automotive problems.

-Nearly every form of automotive repair requires tools, so it’s a good idea to assess exactly what tools you will need to make basic repairs to your car and make sure you have them stored with your emergency car kit at all times.
+Nearly every form of automotive repair requires tools, so it’s a good idea to assess exactly what tools you will need to make basic repairs to your car and ensure you have them stored with your emergency car kit at all times.

-The items above make a great start to you emergency car kit, but they are only the start.
-When you are building your own emergency car kit it is important that you tailor it to your unique driving experience.
-Below are a few additional extras that can be added to your kit to personalize it to your normal driving environment.
+The items above make a great start to your emergency car kit but are only the start.
+When you are building your own emergency car kit, it is important that you tailor it to your unique driving experience.
+Below are a few additional extras to be added to your kit to personalize it to your normal driving environment.

 One Gallon of Antifreeze

 Spare Mobile Phone